 Science fiction is the home of imagined realities, where our ideas of what life could be like can exist without restrictions.
 In a world where news and information are constant and can be overwhelming, narrative fiction can be a powerful medium to engage attention and interest through a story, rather than a series of statistics and numbers.
 Numbers like the fact that antibiotics add, on average, 20 years to a person’s life, but antibiotic resistance kills around 700,000 people a year currently, and could kill 10 million people a year by 2050 (1).
 Another scary fact is that no new class of antibacterial has been discovered for twenty six years.

 As part of global efforts to solve the problem of antimicrobial resistance (AMR), The Longitude Prize is a £10 million prize fund to whoever can successfully develop a revolutionary diagnostic tool to determine whether an infection needs to be treated with antibiotics.
-Read more details about the prize if you wish to enter.

 To help us raise awareness about AMR, and recognising the power of storytelling, we asked sci-fi writers to pitch us their stories about futures where the drugs don’t work anymore.
 After reading many great stories, we settled on six tales that imaginatively portray lives of ordinary people after the antibiotic apocalypse.